Proven-Paradox/shaper-system/Handbook.md

 ***
 # Chapter 9: Utilities
 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.
-//I’ll figure out how I want to organize these better when I’ve written more of them I think

 ## Skill-based Utilities
 Unless otherwise stated, all Skill-based Utilities cost 3 XP.